clopez11/WebFlex-Lectures-October18/M1/W3/tdd-class/README.md

 ---

 ## Troubleshooting if running tests does not work.
-* node version of 12 or higher for tests to work.
+* node version 12 or higher for tests to work.
 * `nvm list` to list versions of node to use.
 * `nvm use <version>` to switch node version.
 * `node -v` to see node version.